 oTree 1.2.8 (or above) Postgres 9.6.1 (or above) otreechat (latest version) psycopg2 (latest version) Python 3.6 (or above)

-The operating system shouldn’t matter as Python and oTree do not have issues with compatibility across operating systems.
+The operating system should not matter as Python and oTree do not have issues with compatibility across operating systems.
 Also ensure that you have followed the instructions as per oTree Tags.

 Upon the completion of this test, every single function and class written inside the program will have been tested multiple times, including the test code itself.
 The only requirement of this test is that it must complete every test.